LaurentAjdnik/mcproxy/README.md

 ## Logging

 An MCProxy can log all messages going back and forth between an MCP Client and an MCP Server.

+Configuration:
+- What to log
+- Where to log

 ## Capabilities aggregation